Why does it have to be so hard? It wasn’t supposed to be this way. If only we could have more calm, harmony, and joy in the house.

 Other Emotional issues that therapists mention when seeking therapy are children having “Big emotions” or uncontrollable emotional outbursts with lots of screaming and yelling, or difficulty with emotional regulation and anger problems

-Social issues or academic Challenges
+Social Issues or Academic Challenges

-Issues related to school, such as bullying, academic pressure, or learning disabilities, are common concerns.
-Therapists assist children in coping with these stressors, which can affect their mental health and overall performance in school.
 Having worked in children’s community mental health for more than 20 years, I am thoroughly familiar with IEPs, having spent nearly half of my time there in the schools and supporting children around the challenges they faced there.

 Developmental Disorders